Human Rights Act?

-Human rights in the UK are mostly influenced by the European Convention on Human Rights (ECHR), with the Human Rights Act 1998 (HRA) setting out the main principles of the ECHR in UK law.
+Human rights in the UK are mostly influenced by the European Convention of Human Rights (ECHR), with the Human Rights Act 1998 (HRA) setting out the main principles of the ECHR in UK Law.

 In summary, the Human Rights Act 1998 preserves in UK law your right to defend your basic rights from public organisations in UK courts.
 Under the legislation, public bodies (including the Government, the Courts, regulators, local authorities, defence forces, the police, or the prison services) must treat individuals with equality and respect.